 - The chief financial officer reviews the payables details at the end of each period and determines if the list is complete.

-- The payables manager reviews all the invoices that are entered into the payables system.
+- The payables manager reviews all the invoices entered into the payables system.

-- The payables manager asks all payables clerks about any invoices that are unprocessed at the end of the period.
+- The payables manager asks all payables clerks about unprocessed invoices at the end of the period.

 - Department heads review the budget-to-actual report.